forcedotcom/cli/releasenotes/sfdx/README.md

    ```bash
    sfdx update --version 7.188.1
    ```
-   We're working on the third and final [blog post](https://developer.salesforce.com/blogs) about our open-source journey -- keep an eye out!
+   We're working on the third and final [blog post](https://developer.salesforce.com/blogs) about our open-source journey -- stay tuned.
+Congratulations, team, on achieving a significant goal that's been a long-time coming!

 ## 7.188.1 (Feb 16, 2023) [stable]